SAMMISolutions/docs/doc_posts/_commands-twitch-info/twitch-get-banned-users.md

 data[`0-?`].moderator_name|String|The moderator's display name pagination|Object|Contains the information used to page through the list of results.
 The object is empty if there are no more pages left to page through. pagination.cursor|String|The cursor used to get the next page of results.
 Use the cursor to set the request’s after query parameter using Twitch API Call.
-{:class='table table-secondary w-auto table-hover data-toggle='table' text-break }
+{:class='table table-secondary w-auto table-hover text-break'}